 ´Image Interesting Drops´ from anywhere Previously, imaging interesting drops required that the plate containing the interesting drops was already at the imaging station.
 Now, you can find the plate as you normally would, and execute the Image Interesting Drops command from the right-click menu.
 Rock Imager will move the plate to the imager at the earliest possible time and image your drops.

-See the imaging method for future imaging sessions on the Scheduling tab We’ve added an ‘Imaging Mode’ column to the Scheduling tab, so you can now more easily see not only when a plate is scheduled to be imaged, but how the plate will be imaged.
+See the imaging method for future imaging sessions on the Scheduling tab We’ve added an ‘Imaging Mode’ column to the Scheduling tab, so you now can see more easily not only when a plate is scheduled to be imaged, but how the plate will be imaged.

 See how many images RIP is waiting to process Rock Imager Processor now tells you how many images are waiting to be processed, giving your more insight into behind-the-scenes operations -- and helping you figure out where your images might be if they’re not showing up in Rock Maker.

 Clear drop locations -- and their overrides -- from Rock Imager Now when you clear a drop location in Rock Imager, you will be asked if you also want to clear the drop location override created in Rock Maker -- if there is one.
-Notes: Requires Rock Maker 2.9.
+Note: Requires Rock Maker 2.9.

 Include a note when you send log files to support Sending log files to support to report a freeze or crash?
 Now you can type in a note to accompany the log file, so we have a better understanding of what you were doing when the incident occurred.